dainis-boumber/dstools/README.md

 = **Timer** allows to quickly time functions using @timer decorator

+- **ipyexperiments** collection of tools for doing Jupyter Notebook experiments in PyTorch using cuda, written by Stas Bekman

 ## Visualization Tools

 - **ndboundaryplot** plot decision boundaries and probability surfacces in any (includingf highly) dimenional spaes.